Usernode Dapp Hackathon · technical write-up

 Refunds follow the same logic: the chain can't delete, so a refund is a reversing entry, and fees sit in a holding period before they count — the way Stripe and the marketplaces already work.

-This is the proposed trust bridge, put up for discussion.
-For the hackathon demo it's simulated by a bot; the production design uses Stripe's signed webhooks.
-If there's a cleaner attestation mechanism, we want to hear it.
+This is the trust bridge we are pitching for the full product, put up for discussion.
+For the hackathon demo the payment is simulated by a bot that buys images, so the whole end-to-end flow can be shown; the real product anchors it to Stripe's signed webhooks.
+If there's a cleaner attestation mechanism, we'd love to hear it.

 Components